 Work Safety Introduction

-The number of preventable work deaths decreased 10% in 2020, totaling 4,113.
-In addition to preventable fatal work injuries, 651 homicides and suicides occurred in the workplace in 2020.
-These intentional injuries are not included in the preventable-injury estimates.
+The number of preventable work deaths decreased 5% in 2024, totaling 4,337.
+In addition to preventable fatal work injuries, 733 homicides and suicides occurred in the workplace in 2024.
+These intentional injuries are not included in the preventable injury estimates.

-In 2020, the industry sector experiencing the largest number of preventable fatal injuries was construction, followed by transportation and warehousing.
-The industry sector experiencing the highest fatality rates per 100,000 workers was agriculture, forestry, fishing and hunting, followed by transportation and warehousing.
+As in previous years, the industry sector experiencing the largest number of preventable fatal injuries was construction, followed by transportation and warehousing.
+The industry sector experiencing the highest fatality rates per 100,000 workers was agriculture, forestry, fishing and hunting, followed by mining.

 - Chart